 The number of observable species, their quantity and sometimes rarity, combined with the landscape, makes the Azores undoubtedly one of the finest locations for whale watching in the North Atlantic.
 Here it is possible to come across 28 types of cetaceans.
 On average we encounter 4 or 5 species during our 3 hour excursions and rarely return empty handed

 You can find a list of these animals by clicking here.

 Of course we are not only interested in cetaceans; Sharks, turtles, seabirds… excite us just as much.

 - D1 Saturday: Arrival transfer from Faial or Pico airport, welcome drink & information concerning the planned activities.

 - D2 Sunday: Whale watching excursion (am) and Whaler’s museum (pm).

 - D3 Monday: Hiking on the eastern tip of the island, visiting Francois the potter.

-- D4 Tuesday: Tuesday: Hiking in the vineyards and visiting the wine museum.
+- D4 Tuesday: Gruta das Torres, hiking in the vineyards and visiting the wine museum*.